kubernetes/kops/docs/cli/kops_validate_cluster.md

 ### Options

 ```
-      --count int           If set, will validate the cluster consecutive times
+      --count int           Number of consecutive successful validations required
   -h, --help                help for cluster
       --kubeconfig string   Path to the kubeconfig file
   -o, --output string       Output format.
 One of json|yaml|table. (default "table")
-      --wait duration       If set, will wait for cluster to be ready
+      --wait duration       Amount of time to wait for the cluster to become ready
 ```

 ### Options inherited from parent commands